Veitner Named OPOY, Middendorf Co-DPOY

 Photos by Steve Lucas

-Paul Caddy finished his 14th season on the UConn staff and his fifth as the associate head coach.
+Paul Caddy finished his 16th season on the UConn staff and his seventh as the associate head coach in 2016.
 His primary focuses are defense and player and team development, including technical and tactical advancements.

 "Paul has been a tremendous addition to our coaching staff," UConn head coach Nancy Stevens said.
 "He spends countless hours with our players to help them develop their individual technique.
 Paul's tactical creativity adds a great deal to our team-style of play.
 His coaching expertise has resulted in our defensive unit ranking among the nation's best on a consistent basis."